Skip to main content

 Assigning Agents to a Contract

 Agents are assigned when creating or editing a contract in Billing → Contracts.
 The Finance Agent and Service Agent fields appear in the contract form.
-Select the appropriate agent from the list, or leave blank if the contract is serviced directly without a separate agent arrangement.
+Select the appropriate agent from the list, or leave the field blank if the contract is serviced directly without a separate agent arrangement.

 The Agents Module